-During 2022, the City of Oneida Water Department was issued a treatment technique violation.
+During 2024, the City of Oneida Water Department was issued a treatment technique violation.
 The violation was issued for failing to submit a revised Water Supply Emergency Plan to Madison County Health Department, which violates Part 5, Subpart 5-1, Section 5-1.33 (e) of the New York State Sanitary Code (NYSSC).
-The City has submitted the required Water Supply Emergency Plan and it has been approved by the Madison County Department of Health.
-The City is now in compliance.
+The City has submitted the required Water Supply Emergency Plan and approval is pending.